DanielSanchez-R/Soft-Eng-Fall-2025-Team-3/Sprint4/README.md

 │ apache-tomcat-7.0.109-windows-x64/ (Original Tomcat distribution copy; not used by Ant)

-└ tomcat/                           (Legacy Tomcat folder; currently not used by build.xml)
+└ tomcat/                           (Legacy Tomcat folder)

 ####Building & Running the Project with Ant

 Navigate into the project folder:

-cd "path\to\Fall2025Project"
+Example: (where your foldeer is located): cd "path\to\Fall2025Project"

 ####Full Pipeline (recommended)